PaNOSC-ViNYL/McStasScript/README.md

 # McStasScript
-[McStas](http://www.mcstas.org) API for creating and running McStas/McXtrace instruments from python scripting
+[McStas](http://www.mcstas.org) API for creating and running McStas/McXtrace instruments from python scripting.

 Prototype for an API that allow interaction with McStas through an interface like Jupyter Notebooks created under WP5 of PaNOSC.

+Full documentation can be found [here](https://mads-bertelsen.github.io)!

 ## Installation
 McStasScript does not include the McStas installation, so McStas/McXtrace should be installed separately, link to instructions [here](https://github.com/McStasMcXtrace/McCode/tree/master/INSTALL-McStas).